PowerPowder/CCNA-notes/chapter6.md

 ## Other Commands

-### History Buffer Commands

 * `show history` - EXEC command to list commands entered held in the history buffer
 * `terminal history size <x>` - Change history buffer size in EXEC mode for logged in user only for this session
 * `history size <x>` - config command that sets the history buffer size by default for all users

-### The logging syncrhonous, exec-timeout, and no ip domain-lookup Commands

 * `no logging console` - global config command to disable log messages on a switch
-* `logging synchronous` - global config command to dislay syslog messages after output of commands
+* `logging synchronous` - global config command to display syslog messages after output of commands
 * `exec-timeout <minutes> <seconds>` - set inactivity timer, default is 5 minutes
 * `no ip domain-lookup` - stops the switch from resolving hostnames, prevents waiting after mistyped commands